 Vaccination Outcomes

 We conducted a difference-in-differences (DiD) analysis to compare the rate of vaccination in prioritized VEM Q1 ZIP codes to non-VEM Q1 ZIP codes before and after the policy was implemented.
 A Poisson generalized linear model (GLM) was fitted with the number of vaccines administered by ZIP code as the outcome and ZIP code population as an offset term.
 Main effects for binary before/after policy implementation, binary VEM Q1/non-Q1 status, and their interaction were included along with a main effect on county to account for variability between LHJs.
-Symmetric four-week periods before and after the policy was implemented on March 1, 2021 were used to estimate the immediate effect of the policy on vaccination rates before vaccines became more widely available in May 2021.
+Symmetric four-week periods before and after the policy was implemented on March 1, 2021 were used to estimate the immediate effect of the policy on vaccination rates before COVID-19 vaccination became less supply constrained around May 2021.
 The interaction term—operative in after-policy periods in VEM Q1 ZIP codes—was the target parameter, representing the change in vaccination rate in VEM Q1 ZIP codes compared to non-VEM Q1 ZIP codes, ostensibly due to the policy.
 Robust standard errors using the sandwich estimator were used for all regression models to generate 95% confidence intervals around effect estimates.

-We conducted additional analyses to probe key assumptions of the DiD model, including the potential effect of secular decline in vaccination rates due to depletion of the eligible population, the suitability of non-VEM Q1 populations to serve as controls for VEM Q1 populations, and the potential for unmeasured confounders (Supplementary Material).
+We conducted additional analyses described in detail in the appendix to probe key assumptions of the DiD model, including the potential effect of secular decline in vaccination rates due to depletion of the eligible population, the suitability of non-VEM Q1 populations to serve as controls for VEM Q1 populations, the potential for unmeasured confounders, and the length of the symmetric pre-post policy time period.

-First, vaccination rates may be expected to decline over time due to depletion of the population of unvaccinated individuals.
-This could bias DiD results, particularly if there were differential vaccination rates across VEM areas.
-To account for this, an additional model was fitted with a main term for the proportion of the population unvaccinated.
-Second, non-VEM Q1 ZIP codes may not serve as a valid comparison group for VEM Q1 ZIP codes since they differ by VEM score and the VEM constituent indicators.
-To assuage concerns with this potential for non-exchangeability, the same DiD model was rerun, but restricted to ZIP codes that fall in the second or third octile of all VEM scores (upper half of VEM Q1 or lower half of VEM Q2, respectively).
-This analysis sacrifices sample size for a potentially less-biased comparison group, assuming that ZIP codes falling on either side of the 25th percentile cutoff used to define VEM quartiles are more similar.
-In this analysis, octile 3 ZIP codes that did not receive the equity allocation serve as the control for octile 2 ZIP codes that did receive the equity allocation.
-Finally, a negative controls analysis was conducted by refitting the DiD model for all pairwise combinations of VEM quartiles, with the lower VEM quartile in each instance serving as the intervention group.
-This analysis sought to test for the presence of unmeasured confounders that could bias DiD results and would be identified by significant DiD estimates among non-VEM Q1 ZIP codes.

 COVID-19 outcomes